 What is generative AI?

-For example, a generative AI model could write a formal email for business communications.
-By learning from millions of examples, the model would understand concepts like “email structure,” “formal writing,” and “business terminology” without being directly programmed.
-The model would then generate an original email by predicting the most likely sequence of words that fit the requested style, format, and purpose.
+For example, a generative AI model could craft a formal business email.
+By learning from millions of examples, the AI understands the concepts of email structure, formal tone, and business language.
+It then generates a new email by predicting the most likely sequence of words that match the desired style and purpose.

 How generative AI works